What is Med Peds?

 - Get involved with the Med-Peds interest group.
 They hold activities to help students learn about Med-Peds training and offer access to residents and faculty.

 Med-Peds is on ERAS.
 You should schedule meetings with Drs.
-Habicht, San Juan, Wolfsthal and Giudice to discuss programs and recommendation letters in July/August.
+Habicht, Wolfsthal and Giudice to discuss programs and recommendation letters in July/August.
 They are all willing to discuss programs, their reputations, and your chance of being offered an interview.
+Also, the Med-Peds program will assign you a specific Med-Peds faculty member mentor to help you throughout the interview process.
 Individual program requirements are available on their respective websites.
-Get your applications in early (September), since the interview slots fill quickly.
-You should be prepared to certify on the first day possible.
+You should be prepared to certify your application on the first day possible.

 Save November, December, or January as a free month for interviewing if you can.
 Interviews start in mid-late October and continue through mid-late January.
-December tends to have the most Med-Peds interviews.
-It is best to schedule electives during this time, as time off is very limited on sub-I’s.
+November - December tends to have the most Med-Peds interviews.
+It is best to take off or schedule electives during this time, as time off is very limited on sub-I’s.
+Respond to interview offers quickly to confirm an interview spot and convenient date for you.
 Take notes during or shortly after your interviews and get phone numbers/emails of residents in case you have questions later.
 Be sure to come up with a list of questions to ask of each interviewer.
 It is sometimes helpful to ask the same questions of different people to verify consistency.
 After your interview, write thank you notes or emails to the program director and your individual interviewers.
 Maryland students have historically interviewed at 8-20 programs depending on their personal preferences, individual academic strengths, couples-matching, geographical restriction, etc. It is best to discuss the total number of programs to which you should apply with the Med-Peds faculty at Maryland.

 - Residents/Faculty: Many people cite the folks they would be working with as the deciding factor in which residency they chose.
 What type of people does this residency attract?
 What are the dynamics among residents and between residents and faculty?
 Are all subspecialties represented, especially in Pediatrics?
 Are the residents happy?
 Do they appear overworked?
 Do they spend any time together outside of the hospital?
 Have many people dropped out of the program, and if so, why?
 Do people stay to be on faculty upon completion of their residency?
 Can you picture yourself there?
 How well do Med-Peds residents blend into the categorical programs?
 What are the demographics of residents in terms of relationship status: single, married, engaged/serious relationships?